Lauren Mansfield: Australia

 After returning from college, Mansfield signed on with her home team the Adelaide Lightning.
 She has also played in the South East Australian Basketball League for the Launceston Tornadoes since the 2013 season.
 After not playing the 2014–2015 season, Mansfield signed on for the South East Queensland Stars inaugural season making her return to the WNBL.
 Mansfield played a larger role than originally anticipated due to the untimely injury of Erin Phillips.
 She made the most of opportunity, finishing in the league's top 10 scorers with 15.5 points per game, and 2nd in the league for assists with 5.4 per game.
 Her excellent season was recognised by finishing in 8th place for WNBL MVP voting, and being named in the Australian Opals squad for the 2016 Summer Olympics.
 In May 2016 she was signed by the Canberra Capitals.

 On 13 March 2018, Mansfield signed a two-year deal with the Perth Lynx.

+National team

+Mansfield was named in the Australian 3x3 team for the 2024 Paris Olympics.